mishaun/Federal-Lease-Sale-Evaluation-and-Automation/readme.md

-2. Use ETL to move output data and summaries to database and report to upper management using Tableau
+2. Use ETL with Pandas to move output data and summaries to database and report to upper management using Tableau

 ## Result
 * **This project solved the frequent occurence of missing opportunities based on lack of time/resources to evaluate each lease across multiple sales quickly**